-- each\n Yields each possible n for the object's modulus.
-(0 11 for mod 12) - each\tto Yields a two tuple in the form of (n, m) for every possible TTO that can be performed on an object. - each\set Yields each possible unordered set for the object's modulus - each\card Yields each unordered set with the same cardinality as the object, for the object's modulus - each\prime Yields each unique set-class for the object's modulus - subsets Yields each subset of the given object (depth first) - subprimes Yields the unique set-classes of the subsets of the given object - supersets Yields each superset of the given object (depth first) - superprimes Yields the unique set-classes of the supersets of the given object
+- each_n() Yields each possible n for the object's modulus.
+(0 11 for mod 12) - each_tto() Yields a two tuple in the form of (n, m) for every possible TTO that can be performed on an object. - each_set() Yields each possible unordered set for the object's modulus - each_card() Yields each unordered set with the same cardinality as the object, for the object's modulus - each_prime() Yields each unique set-class for the object's modulus - each_permutation() Yields every possible ordered set or tone row of the given set or tone row. - subsets() Yields each subset of the given object (depth first) - subprimes() Yields the unique set-classes of the subsets of the given object - supersets() Yields each superset of the given object (depth first) - superprimes() Yields the unique set-classes of the supersets of the given object